wuyuanq/CompositionalFlow/README.md

 - optional Sparse Grid surrogate acceleration;
 - MATLAB post-processing.

-The current documentation does not fully specify the governing equations, discretization, nonlinear solution method, linear solver, well model, boundary conditions, or thermodynamic model.
+The current documentation does not fully specify the governing equations, discretization, nonlinear solution method, linear solver, boundary conditions, or thermodynamic model.
 These details should be documented from the source code or associated publications rather than inferred.

 ---